RTX 6000 Ada Generation vs GeForce GTX 1080

 Aggregate performance score

-We've compared GeForce GTX 1080 and RTX 6000 Ada Generation, covering specs and all relevant benchmarks.
+We've compared GeForce GTX 1080 with RTX 6000 Ada Generation, including specs and performance data.

 GTX 1080